nf-core/sammyseq/docs/output.md

 ### Mark Duplicate reads

+Read duplicate marking is carried out on aligned BAM using the [Picard](https://github.com/broadinstitute/picard) MarkDuplicates command.
 Read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artificial processes are identified.
-These are considered to be non-independent observations, so all but a single read pair within each set of duplicates are marked, not removed from the bam file.
+These are considered to be non-independent observations, so all but a single read pair within each set of duplicates are marked, not removed from the BAM file.

 <details markdown="1">
 <summary>Output files</summary>